Click to download an electronic copy of the Ten Ways booklet (pdf file):

 Are you an educator?

-Please click here to complete a Google Form requesting access to the PowerPoint presentation modules that accompany the Ten Ways booklet.
+Please email Dr. Laura Christianson (LEChris@illinois.edu) to request access to the PowerPoint presentation modules that accompany the Ten Ways booklet.
 We’ll also provide a survey for your program to help us track understanding of the the Ten Ways and to evaluate the impact of this project.